Hany-Almnaem/Gasless-VotingDApp/README.md

 2. **Create a Proposal**:
    - Navigate to the “Create Proposal” section.
    - Enter a title and description, then click “Create Proposal.”
    - Once created, the proposal will appear in the list below.
-You can view a [demo](assets/create-proposal.gif).

 3. **Vote on a Proposal**:
    - In the “Vote on Proposal” section, enter the Proposal ID, select “Vote For” or “Vote Against,” and submit your vote.
-   - A transaction confirmation will display once the vote is processed, as seen [here](assets/vote.gif).
+   - A transaction confirmation will display once the vote is processed.

 ## Gelato Relay Integration